radifar/PyPLIF-HIPPOS/README.md

 If you are using HIPPOS please cite this paper:

 Istyastono, E., Radifar, M., Yuniarti, N., Prasasty, V. and Mungkasi, S., 2020.
 PyPLIF HIPPOS: A Molecular Interaction Fingerprinting Tool for Docking Results of AutoDock Vina and PLANTS.
-Journal of Chemical Information and Modeling. https://doi.org/10.1021/acs.jcim.0c00305
+Journal of Chemical Information and Modeling, 60(8), pp.3697-3702. https://doi.org/10.1021/acs.jcim.0c00305

 ## Acknowledgment